Background pattern

 Nervous system disorders

-Rare: tremor, numbness in the extremities (paresthesia), decreased sensitivity (hypoesthesia), unpleasant taste (bad taste in the mouth).
+Rare: tremor, tingling sensation in the limbs (paresthesia), decreased sensitivity (hypoesthesia), unpleasant taste (bad taste in the mouth).

 Eye disorders